-Molds, bacteria, viruses, parasites and allergens in the air.
-Allergens come into play with house dust, mold spores, animal epithelia, building materials or plants.
-They can cause nose and eye inflammation, runny nose and asthma.
+Moulds, bacteria, viruses, parasites and allergens in the air.
+Allergens come into play with house dust, mould spores, animal epithelia, building materials or plants.
+They can cause nose and eye inflammation, a runny nose and asthma.

 Smells, solvents, formaldehyde, CO2, VOC and smoke.
 Unpleasant smells can come from furniture and floor finishes, drainpipes or from the outside.
-It disturbs the personal well-being and even causes stress.
+It can disturb personal well-being and even cause stress.

 Issues of many

-In previous decades, summers have become hotter in our geographic area, resulting in unpleasantly overheated interiors, which cannot be cooled down by simple ventilation.
-Overheating is critical, especially if the construction is made entirely of lightweight assembled structures without the use of massive building materials that can accumulate heat.
+In previous decades, summers have become hotter, resulting in unpleasantly overheated interiors, which cannot be cooled down by simple ventilation.
+Overheating is critical, especially if the construction is made entirely of lightweight assembled structures without the use of large building materials that can accumulate heat.

-Temperature comfort happens, when the average surface and air temperatures in the room is around 21 °C.
+The most comfortable temperature is achieved when the average surface and air temperatures in the room are around 21 °C.

-Ideally there should be a different but stable temperature in the each room of the apartment:
+Ideally there should be a stable temperature in each room of the home: